 - Lie on one side and move the top leg so your foot is behind you.
 Reach for the foot and draw it towards the body until a stretching sensation is felt.
 Hold for a count of 30 and repeat using the other leg.

 - While lying on your back, bend both legs and place feet together and flat on the floor.
 With knees together, slowly and gradually bring down both legs to one side, moving the torso until a stretching sensation is felt.
 Hold for a count of 30 and repeat on the other side.

 Always keep the following in mind when executing these stretching exercises:

 - Inhale deeply and exhale slowly throughout the stretch.

 - Try not to stretch to the point of feeling pain.

 - Warm the muscles up just before stretching with a few minutes of physical movement, such as walking.

-For many more strategies to help seniors increase flexibility and strength, call the leaders in dementia care in Barrington, IL at Inspired Home Care.
+For many more strategies to help increase flexibility and improve mobility in seniors, call the leaders in personal care in Chicago at Inspired Home Care.
 We are always on hand to give motivation and support, to participate with seniors in exercise programs, and also to provide transportation and accompaniment to the senior center or fitness center for exercise classes.
 Reach out to us at 847-787-7572 and make the initial step towards a healthier life for a senior loved one!